gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Maddy?
 Maddy, can you hear me?"
-Sindy's voice was louder this time.
+Sindy's voice was louder this time, except it was her mother's too and Special Leaf's and Gumption's and her father's, a chorus of all the people who loved her.
 "Wake up!
-Please, wake up!"
+You have to wake up!"

 She looked down at Mouse, then at Miz Nabbles.
 "Make me a door," she said.